Lcaichihua/Lcaichihua/README.md

 Here are some ideas to get you started:
-- 🔭 I’m currently working on Arq OsiXl 😉
+- 🔭 I’m currently working on home office 😉
 - 🌱 I’m currently learning Microservices,AWS,AZURE
 - 👯 I’m looking to collaborate on Proyects StartUp
 - 💬 Ask me about Java,Net ,Design patterns, infrastructure